Skip to main content

 > NULL

-Matched subpaths are materialized as columns by default.
+Matched subpaths participate in Subcolumnization by default and are exposed as columns.
 If too many paths match and generate excessive columns, consider enabling variant_enable_typed_paths_to_sparse (see “Configuration”).

 Type conflicts and promotion rules